London Borough of Tower Hamlets: History

 The earliest reference to the name "Tower Hamlets" was in 1554, when the Council of the Tower of London ordered a muster of "men of the hamlets which owe their service to the tower".
 This covered a wider area than the present-day borough, and its military relationship with the Tower is thought to have been several centuries earlier than the 1554 record.

 The Tower of London is in the borough, and the borough's name references the hamlets which owed military service to the castle authorities.

 In 1605, the Lieutenant of the Tower was given the right to muster the militia and the area east of the tower came to be a distinct military unit, officially called Tower Hamlets (or the Tower Division).
 The Hamlets of the Tower paid taxes for the militia in 1646.

+The borough is closely associated with the Whitechapel murders a series of brutal serial killings by Jack the Ripper.
+These events drew intense crime research public attention, which ultimately contributed to the instruction of the Housing of the Working Classes Act 1890 and the Public Health Amendment Act 1890, that ultimately renewed efforts by the government to address and reform deteriorated urban conditions in the East End.

+Hundreds of books and articles discuss the Whitechapel murders, and they feature in novels, short stories, comic books, television shows, and films of multiple genres.

+On 24 September 1888, George Bernard Shaw commented sarcastically on the media's sudden concern with social justice in a letter to The Star newspaper.

+The Trinity Buoy Wharf in Leamouth contains London's only surviving lighthouse.
+Built between 1864 and 1866 by Sir James Nicholas Douglass, the historic structure functioned as an experimental laboratory for maritime lighting.
+Today, the regenerated wharf serves as a thriving cultural hub for artists and creative organisations.